hunkim98/blog/_projects/cryptogalaxy.md

 ---
 title: 'Cryptogalaxy: Visualizing cypto markets'
-excerpt: 'CryptoGalaxy is an attempt to visualize the crypto market.
-It borrows its concept from the ‘space’ and connects galaxy components with several crypto market indicators.
-The main purpose of the project was to create a dynamic visualization that responds to the market in real time.'
+excerpt: 'CryptoGalaxy visualizes the crypto market through a dynamic, space-themed design.
+It connects galaxy components like the sun, planets, and spaceships to market indicators, providing an interactive, real-time representation of crypto trends.'
 startDate: '2022-09-01'
 date: '2022-12-11'
 author: